mcgrizzler/Zillabot/README.md

 # Installation
 - Create a python environment and install required packages
-- Update the Token to a working token in token.dat (There is a sample token in the file to show how to format the Token)
+- Create a file called Token.dat in the Data folder, the contents should just include your discord bot token.
 - run python Zillabot.py